UgegeDaniel/jakk_v2/README.md

 # Description

 JAKK is a web application designed to help users prepare for Nigerian O-level examinations.
 It provides a platform for students to practice objective tests based on past questions, track their progress, and improve their performance.
 With a user-friendly interface and comprehensive features, App Name aims to enhance exam preparation and boost confidence for students.
 This app offers an accessible and intuitive platform for progressive learning to students preparing for various O-level examinations.
-Its a simple app to demostrate the basic features of the angular framework.
+Its a simple app to demostrate the basic features of the React library.

-## Table of Contents

-- [App Features]
-- [Concepts and Apis Employed]
-- [Built with]
-- [Mock Designs]
-- [Live Preview]
-- [Required Installations]
-- [Installation of This App]
-- [License]
-- [Contact]
-- [Acknowledgements]

 <!-- App features -->